kikeelectronico/Homeware-LAN/docs/docs/data.md

 ### Arguments

 #### task_id
-The id of the task that wnat to be deleted
+The id of the task that wnat to be deleted.

 - Type: int
 - Example: 3